- Each bike car has 14 bike stalls with 2 additional stalls on the lower level.

 Thank you for your interest in commuting by rail on the Altamont Corridor Express (ACE)!
 This program is intended for passengers who may be able to use our service to get to work or school.
 Not intended for special groups, any special ACE train event, i.e. Christmas in the Park, Great America or 49er games or events at Levi Stadium.

-Complete this application for a Test Drive ticket valid for two consecutive days of travel on any ACE train.
-There is a 3 day turnaround time for tickets.
-Participants in the program must be at least 18 years old and first time riders.
+Complete this application for a Test Ride ticket valid for two consecutive days of travel on any ACE train.
+There is a 3-day turnaround time for tickets.
+Participants in the program must be at least 18 years old and first time riders and travel is only valid on weekdays.
 One pass per household.

 Yes!
 The train is perfect for groups of children going to a number of destinations.
 We even supply activity sheets to keep them busy on board: